Magnum97/BankSettings/README.md

 If you have questions, need help or find a problem to report you can do so in [Github Issues](https://github.com/Magnum97/BankSettings/issues).

+### Known Issues

+Opening a House Bank (storage coffer) is not working.
+It seems addon is not receiving the callback from coffers.
+Looking at how this might be fixed.

 ---

 ##### This Add-on is not created by, affiliated with or sponsored by ZeniMax Media Inc. or its affiliates.
 The Elder Scrolls® and related logos are registered trademarks or trademarks of ZeniMax Media Inc. in the United States and/or other countries.
 All rights reserved.